Grainger Town: 33-41 Grey Street

-The building was built in 1835 by Grainger for the Bank of England.
+The building was built in 1835 by Grainger for the Bank of England and the Northumberland and Durham District Bank.
 The Grade II* listed building was restored with the help of a grant in 1997.
 Following extensive repairs, the building hosts a bar on the ground floor, and offices above.

 The Gate

 Land Securities developed a new 19,235 m2 retail and leisure complex, which opened in 2002.
-The Gate is a covered multi-level centre, with a glass façade, housing a multiplex cinema, a sky bar with views over the city, restaurants and a casino.
+The Gate is a covered multi-level centre, with a glass facade, housing a multiplex cinema, a sky bar with views over the city, restaurants and a casino.